kdoore/CS2335-Gitbook/inventoryitems_-_scriptableobjects.md

 ###StateManager Conversation Object Instance

 Since the StateManager script-component object exists in every scene, for our first attempt at working with a conversation asset, we can add an object-reference to a Conversation object in StateManager.
 If we create an instance of a Conversation object in StateManager script: ``public Conversation myConversation``, then we can dynamically display conversation data elements, in any scene of our game.
 In the inspector, we can drag the newly created ManagerConversation asset to the the myConversation selection box.
 Now we have access to get or set these conversation elements.
+We will need to put this code in a different script, one that isn't a singleton, but is instead associated with a single scene.

 ```
-// in StateManager
+// in Some script that will go on a gameObject
 	public Conversation myConversation;

     //public SpriteRenderer convSprite; // to use a regular image